 The student may appeal the penalty for major plagiarism by submitting within seven days a written request to appear before the Academic Dishonesty Committee made up of faculty members and the VPAA.
 The student may make his or her case for reduction or elimination of the penalty to this committee.
 The committee will notify the student of its decision in writing and that decision will be final.

 Graduation Requirements

 A student who meets the following criteria is qualified for graduation:

 Student Life

-- 1. The Office of Student Life must certify that the student's Christian character and conduct have been maintained at a high level. - 2.
-All on-ground baccalaureate students must complete two units of leadership participation in chapel.
-All associate students must complete one unit of leadership participation in chapel.
+1. The Office of Student Life must certify that the student's Christian character and conduct have been maintained at a high level.